 Accounts Payable & Automation Statistics

-Automated clearing house (ACH) payments are leading the way as the growing alternative to paper checks, with 50% of companies reporting an increase in ACH payments from 2020 to 2021.
+This represents a 10 percentage point decrease in the use of paper checks from 2021.
+Automated clearing house (ACH) payments are leading the way as the growing alternative to paper checks, with 67% of companies reporting an increase in ACH payments from 2021 to 2022.
+Virtual cards are also gaining popularity, with 37.5% of companies reporting an increase in their usage in 2022.

 We hope these statistics have provided you with insights into the importance of accounting in the US economy, particularly as it relates to our workforce of young professionals and small businesses.

-References: MineralTree, Accounting Today (1) (2), AICPA 2021 Trends Report, US Bureau of Labor Statistics, NASBA, NAEA, Surgent, Indeed, Salary.com, Zipia.com, Zipia.com, Statista: Employment by State, Statista: Software Usage, ZDNet, Xero Limited FY20 Annual Report, Statista: Accounting Industry, Statista: U.S. Firms, Statista: Big Four Firms, Journal of Accountancy: Path to Partner, IBISWorld Industry Report, PR Newswire: SCORE, IRS SOI Tax Stats
+References: MineralTree (2022) (2021), Accounting Today, AICPA 2021 Trends Report, US Bureau of Labor Statistics, NASBA, NAEA, Surgent, Salary.com, Zipia.com, Statista: Software Usage, Xero, Statista: Accounting Industry, Statista: U.S. Firms, Statista: Big Four Firms, Journal of Accountancy: Path to Partner, PR Newswire: SCORE, IRS SOI Tax Stats, and IBISWorld